 But sometimes customers find it hard to say what they need.
 They may not know.
 And the way you ask them questions can bias their responses.

 Research is necessary.
 But used on its own, you may not get a 100% accurate view.

 So, you can also observe what customers do using secondary research or other marketing data.
 Growth in marketing technology has made it easier and quicker to gather digital data for example.
 You use that data to get a view of the online decisions customers make.
 There’s less bias than primary research, but it also has limits.
 You learn what people do, but not why.

-For that you need to look at using behavioural science in your marketing.
-This approach helps you generate and test ideas on how customers behave when faced with specific situations.
+That’s where behavioural science then comes in to marketing.
+This approach helps you generate ideas (and test them) on how customers behave when faced with specific situations.
 This test and learn approach applies across many different types of marketing activities.
 In marketing innovation, it’s called prototyping.
 In marketing communications, it’s called concept testing.

 You test with customers to help you understand why they make the decisions they do.
 That helps you make better marketing decisions.
 Working with real customers informs your decisions, not guesswork.
 You can be more confident in the outcomes, and avoid obvious mistakes.

 Marketing is usually about influencing customer behaviour.
 Each step in the brand choice funnel is a change in the customer’s behaviour.

 You show your advertising and brand identity to build trust and awareness.
 They check out your website and your brand story and start to consider you.
 You run a sales promotion and they decide to try you.
 Ultimately, all your actions create loyal customers for your brand.